1981 24 Hours of Le Mans: Accidents

-At 4:15pm, the new pace-cars had to be deployed for the first time.
+At 4:15pm, the safety car had to be deployed for the first time.
 Thierry Boutsen had a massive accident just after the Hunaudières kink when the suspension on his WM broke at almost 350 kp/h (215 mph).
 When the rear-end collapsed, the car skated along the guardrail throwing debris for 150 metres, including into a marshal's post, killing Thierry Mabillat and critically injuring two other marshals and a gendarme.
 Amazingly, Boutsen was able to step away uninjured.
-The field continued circulating behind the pace cars for half an hour while the barrier was repaired.
+The field continued circulating behind the safety cars for half an hour while the barrier was repaired without worries of racing action.
 While more cars pitted for fuel, the running order was Joest, Field, Bell, Tambay and Spice (Rondeaux), and De Cadenet dicing with Craft in the Dome.

-However, just half an hour later, the pace cars were called out again.
+However, just half an hour later, the safety car called out again.
 Once again down the Mulsanne straight a car had crashed – the Rondeau of Jean-Louis Lafosse.
 The lap before, while running third, he spun and clipped a guardrail, damaging the front chassis.
 The next lap as he grabbed fifth gear, about 1.5 kilometers down the straight the car suddenly slewed to the right, hitting another marshal's post, crushing the legs of the occupants, before spearing across into the other side.
 The combined impact almost broke the car in two and killed Lafosse instantly, as well as injuring two marshals.
 Lafosse was a veteran of ten Le Mans and had finished second in both 1975 for Ligier, and then 1976 for Mirage.
-This time the pace cars were out for twenty minutes.
+This time the race neutralisation lasted twenty minutes.
 At this time it was Joest-Porsche in the lead, driven by Niedzwiedz.
 But soon after going back to green, he pitted with a cracked turbo-fan, handing the lead to the Interscope-Kremer 935.
 Tambay also had to pit, with the same problem in his Cosworth DFL as his team-leader, losing two hours in repairs.

 The Kremer-917 had been working its way up the field slowly and was sitting ninth soon after 6pm when Lapeyre was forced on the grass overtaking a backmarker.
 That rough ride fractured an oil-pipe that eventually led to its retirement a few hours later.